Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 • Bland carbohydrates: crackers, toast, rice

-• Ginger: tea, candied ginger, ginger ale (real ginger, not just flavored)
+• Ginger: tea, candied ginger, ginger ale (real ginger)

 • Small, frequent meals (5–6 mini-meals vs 3 large)